spiral/framework/README.md

 > Attention, Spiral is optimized to be used under good IDE, don't expect much development performace by writing code without auto-completion.

-Spiral framework has not been publicly released/announced yet due guide is still in progress. :/ Currenlty development focused on functionality transtion from previous generation engine.
+Spiral framework has not been publicly released/announced yet due guide is still in progress. :/

 Temporary in transition
 =======================